A Brooks-type result for sparse critical graphs: Basic properties of minimal counter-examples

 The {\em closed neighborhood} of a vertex $u$ in a graph $H$ is $N_H[u] = N_H(u) \cup \{u\}$.
 We will use the following partial order on the set of graphs.
 A graph $H$ is {\em smaller than} a graph $G$, if either\\ (S1) $|V(G)|>|V(H)|$, or\\ (S2) $|V(G)|=|V(H)|$ and $|E(G)|>|E(H)|$, or\\ (S3) $|V(G)|=|V(H)|$, $|E(G)|=|E(H)|$ and $G$ has fewer pairs of adjacent vertices with the same closed neighborhood.

 Note that if $H$ is a subgraph of $G$, then $H$ is smaller than $G$.
-Let $k\geq 4$ and $G$ be a minimal with respect to relation ``smaller'' counter-example to Theorem~\ref{pot theorem}: $G$ is a $k$-critical graph with $\rho_k(V(G))>y_k$ that is not $k$-Ore.
-Let $n:=|V(G)|$.
-In this section, we derive basic properties of $G$ and its colorings.
+Let $k\geq 4$ and $J$ be a minimal with respect to relation ``smaller'' counter-example to Theorem~\ref{pot theorem}: $J$ is a $k$-critical graph with $\rho_k(V(J))>y_k$ that is not $k$-Ore.
+Since $y_k$ and the values of $\rho_k$ are always even, the restriction $\rho_k(V(J))>y_k$ is equivalent to